briebug/cypress-schematic/README.md

 If you want to contribute (or have contributed in the past), feel free to add yourself to the list of contributors in the `package.json` before you open a PR!

-## Thank You 🙏

-Thanks to Kevin Schuchard for setting up the Schematic Sandbox, and writing the [Jest schematic](https://github.com/briebug/jest-schematic) which inspired this schematic.

-> More info on this sandbox approach is detailed in this blog post [kevinschuchard.com/blog/2018-11-20-schematic-sandbox/](https://www.kevinschuchard.com/blog/2018-11-20-schematic-sandbox/)

-Also, thank you to Zahid Mahmood for writing [this blog post](https://www.technouz.com/4830/getting-started-with-cypress-to-e2e-test-angular-apps/) detailing setting up cypress in an Angular project.

 ## Development 🛠

 ### Getting started